These Cashew and Roasted Red Pepper Kale Chips are savory, crunchy and bursting with flavor. People will beg you for the recipe! (vegan & gluten-free)

 - Rinse the cashews, discarding the water, and place in a blender along with the red pepper.
 Add the nutritional yeast, salt, olive oil, lemon juice and water.
 Puree until smooth.

-- Place the kale in a large bowl.
-If using regular kale, remove the thick stems and rip the leaves into smaller pieces.
+- Remove the thick stems from the kale and rip the leaves into smaller pieces.